-- 5.1 The aims of this policy are to: - To promote a culture of mutual respect, tolerance, democracy, individual liberty, and shared expectations consistent with British Values - To set out clearly defined expectations which are defined in the 'Ready Respect Safe' agreement, to promote a secure learning environment for all members of the College community - For all stakeholders to model and positively reinforce excellent behaviour, instilling an environment that is welcoming, supportive, and friendly - To clearly map the consequences of undesirable behaviour, with an understanding of the ecological and environmental factors that negatively impact our students lives - To explore the factors that underpin behaviour, viewing these as potential vulnerabilities that may require internal or external agency support - This policy is for all students including those on apprenticeship programmes at Walsall College and will be applied equitably: that means not every student will be treated the same.
-Our approach is fair and will acknowledge, as well as consider, the different support needs and experiences of every student. - 5.3 The Student Support Policy sets out the processes for addressing undesirable behaviour whilst on College campus or when associated with the College.
-This is a graduated approach with different layers of support, in an attempt to understand the feeling and needs that often drives behaviours displayed.
+- 5.1 The aims of this policy are to: - To promote a culture of mutual respect, tolerance, democracy, individual liberty, and shared expectations consistent with British Values - To set out clearly defined expectations which are defined in the 'Ready Respect Safe' agreement, to promote a secure learning environment for all members of the College community - For all stakeholders to model and positively reinforce excellent behaviour, instilling an environment that is welcoming, supportive, and friendly - To clearly map the consequences of undesirable behaviour, with an understanding of the ecological and environmental factors that negatively impact our students lives - To explore the factors that underpin behaviour, viewing these as potential vulnerabilities that may require internal or external agency support - 5.2 This policy is for all students including those on apprenticeship programmes at Walsall College and will be applied equitably: that means not every student will be treated the same.
+Our approach is fair and will acknowledge, as well as consider, the different support needs as well as experiences of all of our students. - 5.3 The Student Support Policy sets out the processes for addressing undesirable behaviour whilst on College campus or when associated with the College.
+This is a graduated approach with different layers of support, in an attempt to understand the feeling and needs that often drives behaviours displayed. - 5.4 It is essential that students have a strong sense of belonging and connectedness to the people and the place.

-Ref - Student Support Policy and Procedure Issue Date - September 2023 Page 4 of 16 Review Date - September 2024

-- 5.4 It is essential that students have a strong sense of belonging and connectedness to the people and the place.
 This will be achieved through the varying support mechanisms that are in place at Walsall College. - 5.5 Our 'Ready Respect Safe' expectations (5.9) are shared with all students and they signed the 'Ready Respect Safe' agreement during induction.
-We bring the 'Ready Respect Safe' expectations alive throughout the year, we believe that this is best achieved through working with our students to develop a clearer idea of what is needed from them, in order to promote a calm, positive, and inclusive environment. - 5.6 Relationships are at the core of what we do here, we understand that students benefit from clarity around boundaries and expectations.
+We bring the 'Ready Respect Safe' expectations alive throughout the year, we believe that this is best achieved through working with our students to develop a clearer idea of what is needed from them, in order to promote a calm, positive, and inclusive environment.

+Ref - Student Support Policy and Procedure Issue Date - January 2025 Page 5 of 16 Review Date - August 2025

+- 5.6 Relationships are at the core of what we do here, we understand that students benefit from clarity around boundaries and expectations.
 Agreements around behaviour are meaningful, clearly communicated, and regularly discussed. - 5.7 Staff here at Walsall College will provide clear modelling, guidance, and instruction on how to behave, through a range of different strategies that are outlined in The Walsall College Way: A Staff Guidebook on Relational Practice.